Penn & Teller Make Last-Minute Show Cancellation Due To Back Problems

 Magicians and entertainers Penn Gillette and Raymond Teller did something Friday that they’ve done only four times in their 40-year career.
 They had to cancel a show on short notice.
 Wonderwall reports that the comedy team was set to perform in Mississippi, but 70-year-old Teller’s back problems became more than he could manage, so the show could not go on.
 Apparently something happened during their show the night before that pushed his condition over the edge.
-In Teller’s own tweet words,
+Teller tweeted an apology to his fans.

 “My sincere apologies to our fans in Biloxi and folks who were planning on seeing the Vegas show.
 Last night during the show my back firmly ordered me to cut the crap and get it fixed.
 So I’m stopping work from today till August 18th and getting my back surgery pronto.
 Love -T.”

 Fans were understanding and responded back to Teller with wishes for a speedy recovery, for which he was very grateful.
-The track record of Penn and Teller shows how seriously they take their appearances, so it’s a big deal for them too, something Penn commented on in a tweet, saying he and the show’s crew “feel disoriented and befuddled — as if we’re in one of those showbiz nightmares where you can’t find your way back to the stage in time for the next cue.”
+The track record of Penn & Teller shows how seriously they take their appearances, so it’s a big deal for them too, something Penn commented on in a tweet, saying he and the show’s crew “feel disoriented and befuddled — as if we’re in one of those showbiz nightmares where you can’t find your way back to the stage in time for the next cue.”

 Penn & Teller on hold so Teller can have back surgery https://t.co/G79aZu32Fr